djstevenson/songs-to-the-siren-swift-static/input/song/PlanetOfSound/article.md

 Pixies have more sophisticated songs than this, but this has an energy and some fine lyrics that elevate it towards the upper end of their output.

 An aside: The first time I saw them play was 1st May 1988 at the Town and Country Club, in Kentish Town, London.
-A truly magical night, they "co-headlined" (supported) Throwing Muses who were promoting their magnificent second album “House Tornado”.
+A truly magical night, they “co-headlined” (supported, basically) Throwing Muses who were promoting their magnificent second album “House Tornado”.